cloudspannerecosystem/cassandra-to-spanner-proxy/README.md

 ## Getting Support

-The Cassandra to Cloud Spanner Proxy Adapter is a [Cloud Spanner Ecosystem](https://www.cloudspannerecosystem.dev/about) project based on open source contributions.
+The Cassandra to Cloud Spanner Proxy Adapter is a [Cloud Spanner Ecosystem](https://www.cloudspannerecosystem.dev/about) project  is maintained by the Google Spanner team.
 We'd love for you to [report issues, file feature requests][new-issue], and [send pull requests][new-pr] (see [Contributing](CONTRIBUTING.md)).
 You may file bugs and feature requests using GitHub's issue tracker or using the existing Cloud Spanner